How much are old pennies worth?

 Copper pennies

 In the later years of the 18th century a great shortage of small value coins, such as silver pennies, began to restrict trade.
 This shortage led some merchants and mining companies to produce their own copper penny and half-pence token coins.
-Earlier copper halfpennies also exist such as the
+Earlier copper halfpennies also exist such as the example below from 1694.

 To combat this in 1797, Birmingham industrialist, Matthew Bolton was authorised by The Bank of England to strike the first legal tender copper pennies, and two-pence coins.